lautaroreche/Object-Detection-OpenCV/README.md

 - Detected objects will be highlighted with rectangles in real-time using your webcam.

 The pop-up screen will remain open until any key is pressed.

-## Examples 📷

-Example screenshots or videos demonstrating the object detection results can be found in the `media` folder.

-## Contribution 🎁

-Contributions are welcome!
-If you'd like to improve these scripts or add new features, feel free to submit a pull request.